nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/DEBUGGER_ASSESSMENT.md

 Here are your learning objectives for this self-assessment.

 1. Able to use the debugger to step through existing code to discover root causes of bugs.
-2. Demonstrate learning efficiency by researching concepts you haven't seen before using your peers, instructors, and the World Wide Web as resources.
+2. Demonstrate learning efficiency by researching concepts you haven't seen before using your peers, mentors, and the World Wide Web as resources.
 3. Awareness of when you need help, and then seeking it out.
 4. Drawing a dependency graph for a project.
 5. Drawing a sequence diagram for a project.
-6. Attention to detail.

-### Favorite Tools of Learners Past

-1. The [sequencediagram.org](https://sequencediagram.org/) site is a wonderful cloud-based option to build your sequence diagram.
+Use the [sequencediagram.org](https://sequencediagram.org/) site to generate your sequence diagram.
+Make sure you save your work as you go.
-2. The [draw.io VS Code Extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) allows you to have a local file in your project that contains your diagram.

 ## Starter Code